thbtppl/latex-tips-advice/README.md

     @article{smith2020b, ...
     ```

 * With `biblatex`, use the `\autocite` command for reference citations.
 You can adjust its behavior by passing a package option.
-If your citation is an object or a subject in a sentence, use `\textcite` can be used.
+If your citation is an object or a subject in a sentence, use `\textcite`.
 The capitalized commands are there for usage at the beginning of a sentence (`\Autocite`,`\Textcite`).

 ## Including graphics

 * Use one script per figure and put a comment in your LaTeX document that gives the command used to create the figure and its path.
 This is an efficient way of working as you'll most likely need to adjust or recreate your graphics.

 * With Matplotlib, I suggest to output graphics in the EPS format.
 Then, use the `epstopdf` utility included in most TeX distributions to convert them to PDF.
+The reason is that the PDF backend of Matplotlib is not optimized.
+I always observe a O(10) or a O(100) factor of size decrease between exporting in EPS and converting to PDF instead of saving directly in PDF.

 * Finally, use the `pdfcrop` utility to remove the unneeded white space surrounding your figure.
 Using `bbox_inches = 'tight'` in the `savefig` function of Matplotlib is not enough.

-* The reason is that the PDF backend of Matplotlib is not optimized.
-I always observe a O(10) or a O(100) factor of size decrease between exporting in EPS and converting to PDF instead of saving directly in PDF.

-* If you have many data points and plot it (with e.g. `plot`, `scatter` or a `pcolormesh`) the vector format is not appropriate and will lead to bloated, slowly-loading files.
+* If you have many data points and plot it (with e.g., `plot`, `scatter` or `pcolormesh`) the vector format is not appropriate and will lead to bloated, slowly-loading files.
 Use the `rasterized = True` keyword to alleviate that issue and rasterize the large dataset, while maintaining vector graphics elsewhere.
 Note that you need a DPI high enough to ensure quality, and you'll have to save the figure directly in PDF.

 * Ensure your Matplotlib figure layout and fonts match that of your LaTeX document.
 I recommand using a [style sheet](https://matplotlib.org/3.3.3/gallery/style_sheets/style_sheets_reference.html) where you can replicate your LaTeX preamble and globally define your plot settings.